In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 Daily Newsletter provider for many local communities

-6AM City was founded in 2016 and is a niche local newsletter provider.
+6AM City is a niche local newsletter provider that was founded in 2016.

 The media company focuses on hyper-local news impacting communities and areas through their daily emails.